 Louisville is a very small city located in the state of Georgia.
 With a population of 2,223 people and just one neighborhood, Louisville is the 245th largest community in Georgia.

-When you are in Louisville, you'll notice that it is more blue-collar than most other communities in America.
-47.65% of Louisville’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Louisville is a blue-collar town, with 47.65% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Louisville is a city of production and manufacturing workers, professionals, and construction workers and builders.
 There are especially a lot of people living in Louisville who work in teaching (10.00%), management occupations (8.40%), and office and administrative support (6.17%).

 The per capita income in Louisville in 2022 was $28,011, which is middle income relative to Georgia, and lower middle income relative to the rest of the US.
 This equates to an annual income of $112,044 for a family of four.
 However, Louisville contains both very wealthy and poor people as well.